-1. The control is only along the y direction, as described earlier.

-2. The opening/closing of the drag surfaces is instantaneous, i.e., their actuation time is negligible with respect to the duration of the maneuver, resulting in an on-off sequence for commands for opening or closing the drag surfaces.

-3. Atmospheric density is known with poor accuracy (30%, as suggested by previous work [22]).
+- 1. The control is only along the y direction, as described earlier. - 2.
+The opening/closing of the drag surfaces is instantaneous, i.e., their actuation time is negligible with respect to the duration of the maneuver, resulting in an on-off sequence for commands for opening or closing the drag surfaces. - 3.
+Atmospheric density is known with poor accuracy (~30%, as suggested by previous work (see Reference 19). - 4.
+The drag coefficient can be computed accurately for different geometries, creating a database, using, for example, Direct Simulation Monte-Carlo (see Reference 25).

-The poor knowledge of atmospheric density requires the design of a command logic, capable of dealing with an unknown and continuously variable control magnitude.
+The poor knowledge of atmospheric density requires the design of robust command logic, capable of dealing with an unknown and continuously variable control magnitude.
 The authors previously devised such a command strategy, using an adaptive Lyapunov approach.
-The fine details of the methodology are presented in [12,13], while only the most important results are presented here, along with a discussion on the expected behavior of the atmospheric density.
+The fine details of the methodology are presented in References 8 and 9, while only the most important results are presented here, along with a discussion on the expected behavior of the atmospheric density.

 The controller is based on the idea of being conservative and maintaining a sufficient margin of control authority on the system.
-In particular, at the initial time of the maneuver the atmospheric density is underestimated (30% less than what is provided by atmospheric models, see [29]), underestimating the available differential drag.
+In particular, at the initial time of the maneuver the atmospheric density is underestimated (~30% less than what is provided by atmospheric models, see Reference 26), underestimating the available differential drag.
 At the same time, the initial adjustable parameters for the controller are chosen such that the initial underestimated differential drag is above a critical, or minimum, value that guarantees Lyapunov stability.
-From that instant on, the controllers parameters are adapted to maintain a low critical value (shown in (11)).
+From that instant on, the controller's parameters are adapted to maintain a low critical value (shown in Equation (11)).
 This critical value is the minimum amount of differential drag acceleration that will ensure Lyapunov stability for the controller.
 This conservative procedure relies on the assumption that in average the atmospheric density will only increase throughout the maneuver, since the orbits of the spacecraft are decaying.
 The critical differential drag value is maintained low, or possibly reduced throughout the maneuver, by adapting the controller.
 With this methodology, a positive control margin is maintained between real differential drag and minimum differential drag for Lyapunov stability.